What Tax Documents Should You Keep?

 Collect your expense documents.
 Expense documents include: property taxes, mortgage interest, student loan interest, business expenses, health care and medical expense information and any other expense-related tax forms.
 Other documents associated with assets should be kept until the time you sell or no longer own the property.
 Student loan documentation should be kept until payments are complete.
 For health care and medical expenses, it is important to check with your insurance provider before discarding forms; while you may no longer need forms for your tax return, your insurance provider may follow different regulations.

 Hold onto your tax returns.
-For federal returns, the IRS recommends that you save tax return documents for three years if you have a straightforward, non-fraudulent return.
-If you have unreported income more than 25 percent of the gross income shown on your return, the IRS recommends saving these forms for up to six years.
-There is no limit to how long the IRS has to audit a fraudulent return, so if you purposely left out some income one year, you need to hold on to your tax return indefinitely.
+For federal returns, the IRS recommends that you save tax return documents for seven years if you have a straightforward, non-fraudulent return.
+If you have unreported income more than 25 percent of the gross income shown on your return, the IRS recommends saving these forms for up to seven years.
+We also recommend that after that date you keep tax returns (the return itself) indefinitely and also keep important documents supporting key transactions (like real estate summaries – used to be called HUD-1s for purchase, refinance and sale) indefinitely.

 There are also other circumstances in which you should keep tax documents longer than the standard three years, which are listed on the IRS website.
 For state returns, it is important to check with your state’s recommendations as tax laws and recommendations on saving documents vary by state.
 Some states can look back further than the IRS.
 California and Arizona, for example, have a four-year statute of limitations, while Montana has a five-year statute.